Hye2019/mini-projects/README.md

 # Modules cImage and texttable are required.

-- pip install cImage
-- pip install texttable
+- After cloning and extracting this repository, run __pip install requirements.txt__ to install all dependencies